Bal-tec™ Home Hardness Testing Issues

 We decided to explore the feasibility of measuring the 3/16 inch (4.76mm) diameter precision balls directly on the HRC scale.
 We can routinely measure 1/4 inch [6.35mm] diameter balls directly on the Rockwell “C” scale, so the question was where is the cut off point?
 The first try was to surface grind and flat lap some of the test balls very flat and parallel.
 No matter how carefully we centered the balls under diamond indentor they always read up to three points too soft.

 Deciding that three points of HRC really wasn’t very much, (only about 0.00024 inch), [0.0061mm] we began experimenting with methods to provide more support for the balls being tested.
 We made up a test mount of 2-inch diameter, 1-inch thick steel, ground and lapped very flat and parallel.
 We machined a ring of very precise conical counter-sinks in the flat top surface.
-On top of this steel puck we mounted samples of the 3/16” inch [4.76mm] diameter precision balls using our EG-3000, which is an ultra high strength epoxy with a one micron aluminum oxide ceramic filler.
+On top of this steel puck we mounted samples of the 3/16” inch [4.76mm] diameter precision balls using an ultra high strength epoxy with a one micron aluminum oxide ceramic filler.
 We surface ground flats on the balls and checked them on the HRC scale.
 The results of these tests were the same approximately three points softer reading as before.

 Next we took a 2-inch diameter steel washer that was about 3/16 inch (4.76mm) thick.
 We drilled and reamed some 0.185 inch (4.7mm) diameter holes through the flat surface of the washer.
 We press fit a ring of balls into these holes that had been drilled and reamed in the flat parallel washer.
 We then surface ground and flat lapped the washer and the ring of balls, flat and parallel.
 We were delighted when the first three measurements were all well over the 58 HRC minimum.
 The fourth measurement was 57 and then they varied from 55 to 59 with no pattern.
 We tried several more times but the results were the same inconsistency.